Updated: March 27, 2023

 Ant infestations are the worst.
 Unfortunately, here in the Pacific Northwest they’re a regular part of life.
 In addition to being gross and inconvenient, they can be hard to truly get rid of.

-At EcoCare Pest Solutions, we have tons of experience purging Ants from Portland homes once and for all.
+At EcoCare Pest Control, we have tons of experience purging Ants from Portland homes once and for all.
 In this month’s post, we’ll go over…

 - Why Ant infestations develop